18 Jul How to Get an 80% ROI over Your OCR Implementation

 To ensure that the license is optimized, a significant forecast effort is required that may not be possible to perform most of the time.

-Thus, customers often rely on a vendor’s forecast that, as you might imagine, is done without knowledge of the customer’s operation and business reality.
+Thus, customers often rely on a vendor’s forecast that, as you might imagine, is done without the knowledge of the customer’s operation and business reality.

 Most OCR technologies don’t work out of the box; they require a setup investment on the design and implementation of templates and extraction rules.